WelbornGroup/Documentation/Poltype_Usage.md

 # This is a Quick Guide to using Poltype2
-### (Please see the Poltype2 install guide first to get it set up on ARC)

 Poltype2 is an automated software that generates AMOEBA MD parameters for small molecules

+(Please see the Poltype2 install guide first to get it set up on ARC)

 To utilize this software you will require 4 input files: